HolmesLab/holmeslab/docs/Admin/purchasing/index.md

 #### [Third Party Risk Assessment](https://rusecure.rutgers.edu/third-party-security-review-process)
 - Often needed for software or other restricted items

-Also check if the supplier has a specific Rutgers Contract, to see if there are specific additional documents—
+**You can also check if the supplier has a specific Rutgers Contract, to see if there are specific additional documents...**
 1. If they’re in RU marketplace, look up their (supplier contract) name in [https://procurementservices.rutgers.edu/purchasing/find-products-and-services?category=All](https://procurementservices.rutgers.edu/purchasing/find-products-and-services?category=All) to see any additional docuemnts needed
     1. Scroll to ‘Procurement Procedures’ section, it will list the necessary steps / forms
         1. Ex: for Dropbox [https://procurementservices.rutgers.edu/purchasing/dropbox-inc](https://procurementservices.rutgers.edu/purchasing/dropbox-inc) the procurement procedures section says purchasing requires: